Managing Migraines with a Bite Splint

 Most would agree that reaching the heart of the problem would produce more effective results, not to mention stop it altogether.
 Medication comes in handy for reducing pain and inflammation, but do you really want to be dependent upon it if you don’t have to be?
 It’s worth it for you to at least consider the possibility of how TMJ issues may contribute to your discomfort.

-Migraine Treatment from Sacramento Dental Experts
+Migraine Treatment from Carmichael Dental Experts

 With many combined years of experience in treating TMJ disorder, the dentists at Marconi Dental Group have your best interests at heart.
 They recommend that after discussing your head pain with your doctor, address possible dental problems that can put stress on your jaw.
 Your pain shouldn’t wait – book a consultation today!